chauhanaman2748/django-todo/README.md

 # django-todo
-A simple todo app built with django
+A simple todo app built with django\n
 All the rights of app belongs to @shreys7 and is used for learning dev-ops operations only.

 ![todo App](https://raw.githubusercontent.com/shreys7/django-todo/develop/staticfiles/todoApp.png)